An unconventional start on an accounting career path

 Stephen was lucky enough to have relations living in the UK, so he was fairly comfortable in his new home.
 Stephen’s first job in the UK was via a former colleague from New Zealand.
 Always looking for opportunities for self development, he took another unexpected turn on his accounting career path – he moved into private banking.

 His new job involved lots of product accounting, and it provided Stephen the chance to travel all across Europe.
 He relished the chance to be involved in such a wide variety of work.
-His travels eventually took him to Switzerland, where he continued to deepen his understanding of the finance and accounting field.
+His travels eventually took him to Switzerland, where he continued to deepen his understanding of the finance and accounting industry.

 After five years abroad, Stephen and his partner decided to return to New Zealand to start a family.